aroran1/node-task-manager/guides/AuthenticationSecurity.md

 ```

 ## User Logout

+### Logout from particular sessions by removing 1 token
 To create user logout we will need to find out the token user is logged in with and remove it from the tokens array.

 - we will start with garbbing the token value on the auth middleware and tagging it to the req object and we are doing with the user.
 This will make the token accessible on the /logout path.